Utö

 starting at €90.00

-Surrounded by rocky and magnetically disturbed waters, Utö is known to have had a navigational aid as early as the 13th century.
-The first actual lighthouse was completed on the island in 1753, but it was blown up during the war of 1808–1809.
-A new square lighthouse was built in 1814, and it still serves as the core structure of the lighthouse.
-The people of Utö furnished the third floor of the tower as a church, which is also still in use.
-The lighthouse's lighting system has evolved through various stages from 10 tallow candles and mirrors to a functioning lens system, which today is powered by the national grid via a submarine cable.
+Surrounded by waters plagued by rocky shoals and magnetic disturbances, Utö is known to have had a navigational aid as early as the 13th century.
+The first actual lighthouse was completed on the island in 1753, but it was blown up during the Finnish War of 1808–1809.
+A new square lighthouse was built in 1814, and it still serves as the lighthouse’s main structure.
+The residents of Utö converted the third floor of the tower into a church, and it is still in use today.
+The lighthouse’s lighting system has evolved through various stages, from 10 tallow candles and a mirror to the currently operational lens system, which now draws its power from the national grid via a submarine cable.

 Product: